kesfrance/ceperthonline/README.md

 # ceperthonline
-A New Django ceperthonline portal
+The New Django ceperthonline portal